 Gairnshiel Jubilee Bridge

-The new crossing is built parallel to the 1749 Gairnshiel Bridge, which was no longer suitable for modern day traffic and, despite the implementation of weight restrictions in 2016, its geometry, narrow width and tight approach created difficulty for many vehicles resulting in regular bridge strikes that caused significant structural damage and disruptive road closures.
-With the aim of improving access over the River Gairn, the new bridge has two lanes of traffic and is capable of carrying large goods vehicles, eliminating the need for 58km detours caused by bridge damage.
+The bridge runs parallel to the Category A Listed 1749 Gairnshiel Bridge, which was built following the second Jacobite rising as part of the Hanoverian military road network that extends across the Highlands.
+Intended for foot traffic, horses and carriages the historic bridge was no longer suitable for modern day traffic and, despite the implementation of weight restrictions in 2016, its geometry, narrow width and tight approach created difficulty for many vehicles resulting in regular bridge strikes that caused significant structural damage and disruptive road closures.
+With the aim of improving access over the River Gairn, the new bridge has two lanes of traffic and is capable of carrying large goods vehicles, eliminating the need for 58km detours caused by bridge damage while preserving the historic s tructure for generations to come.

 Back to Infrastructure, Urban Design and Landscape